gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 Then, I'd add an extra API (let's call it `entry API`) that would take care of contacting all these services when the client makes a request.

 For example: mobile app sends a request to `entry API` asking for all new articles since last time it contacted us.
-First, this request would have to include either a timestamp of the last time it contacted us or something else that allows us to track when was the last request made.
+First, this request would have to include either a timestamp of the last time it contacted us or something else that would allow us to track when was the last request made.
-Then, the `entry API` would first authenticate this request, then contact the user preferences services to get the list of RSS feeds this user had configured and finally make a request to the articles management service to get all the latest articles, and finally send a response back.
+Then, the `entry API` would first authenticate this request, then contact the user preferences services to get the list of RSS feeds this user had configured and then make a request to the articles management service to get all the latest articles and finally send a response back.

 Fetcher is a service that could be greatly improved.
 I touched upon some points on the scalability section, but I want to mention a couple of them here.
-One is the ability to trigger a fetch asynchronously.
+One feature I'd have liked to add is the ability to trigger a fetch asynchronously.
 Currently, as it stands the fetcher will periodically fetch the RSS feeds.
 If a user adds a new provider, we need to wait for the next cycle to start in order to see articles related to that provider.
 A better way of doing this would be to be able to trigger an async fetch to that provider.

 Another thing we could improve on the fetcher is to leverage a PUSH service that would notify us of when new articles are available, to avoid the polling mechanism.

 If this is not possible or undesirable, we can still improve the fetcher by making the polling time dynamic.
-Basically, we would have a timer for each provider and adjust it according to the frequency of updates observed.
+Basically, we would have a timer for each provider/category and adjust it accordingly to the frequency of updates observed.

 ## Notes

 Redis caching is not yet implemented, but if I were to add caching to the articles service, there are two ways we could go about doing this.
-First, we can use a TTL for entries, after that TTL expires, entries in the cache would expire.
+First, we can use a TTL for entries, after that TTL expires, entries in the cache would be removed.
 Second, instead of having a TTL, we could support explicit cache eviction.
-What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries related to those feeds.
+What this would mean is that, every time the fetcher got new articles, upon sending a request to the articles management service to add those new entries, the articles service could then evict entries in the cache related to those feeds.

 I'd do caching based on the filtering parameters, which in this case is `provider` and `category`.

 I've recently discovered `groupcache`, created by the original memcached author, and I quite like what it has to offer, especially when it comes to not requiring external dependencies for caching purposes, not to mention replication of hot keys across different instances and what not.
-However, because it doesn't support an expiry time and neither does it support explicit cache evictions, we would have to change our caching strategy to be able to use this service.
+However, because it doesn't have support for expiry time neither does it support explicit cache evictions, we would have to change our caching strategy to be able to use this service.

 ## High Availability and scalability